North Dakota: Tourism

 North Dakota is considered the least visited state, owing, in part, to its not having a major tourist attraction.

 Nonetheless, tourism is North Dakota's third largest industry, contributing more than $3 billion into the state's economy annually.
-Outdoor attractions like the 144-mile (232-km) Maah Daah Hey Trail and activities like fishing and hunting attract visitors.
+Outdoor attractions such as the 144-mile (232 km) Maah Daah Hey Trail and activities such as fishing and hunting attract visitors.
 The state is known for the Lewis & Clark Trail and being the winter camp of the Corps of Discovery.
 Areas popular with visitors include Theodore Roosevelt National Park in the western part of the state.
-The park often exceeds 475,000 visitors each year.
+In 2024, the park received 732,000 recreational visitors.

-Regular events in the state that attract tourists include Norsk Høstfest in Minot, billed as North America's largest Scandinavian festival; the Medora Musical; and the North Dakota State Fair.
+Regular events in the state that attract tourists include Norsk Høstfest in Minot, billed (as of 2006) as North America's largest Scandinavian festival; the Medora Musical; and the North Dakota State Fair.
 The state also receives a significant number of visitors from the neighboring Canadian provinces of Manitoba and Saskatchewan, particularly when the exchange rate is favorable.

-International tourists now also come to visit the Oscar-Zero Missile Alert Facility.
+International tourists have also come to visit the Oscar-Zero Missile Alert Facility.

 Health care

-North Dakota has six level-II trauma centers, 44 hospitals, 52 rural health clinics, and 80 nursing homes.
+North Dakota has one level-I trauma center, six level-II trauma centers, 44 hospitals, 52 rural health clinics, and 80 nursing homes.
 Major provider networks include Sanford, St. Alexius, Trinity, and Altru.

 Blue Cross Blue Shield of North Dakota is the largest medical insurer in the state.
 North Dakota expanded Medicaid in 2014, and its health insurance exchange is the federal site, HealthCare.gov.

 North Dakota law requires pharmacies, other than hospital dispensaries and pre-existing stores, to be majority-owned by pharmacists.
 Voters rejected a proposal to change the law in 2014.

 Culture

-American Indian Nations
+Native American First Nations

 In the 21st century, North Dakota has an increasing population of Native Americans, who in 2010 made up 5.44% of the population.
 By the early 19th century the territory was dominated by Siouan-speaking peoples, whose territory stretched west from the Great Lakes area.
 The word "Dakota" is a Sioux (Lakota/Dakota) word meaning "allies" or "friends".

 The primary historic tribal nations in or around North Dakota, are the Lakota and the Dakota ("The Great Sioux Nation" or "Oceti Sakowin", meaning the seven council fires), the Blackfoot, the Cheyenne, the Chippewa (known as Ojibwe in Canada), and the Mandan.
-There are six Indian reservations in North Dakota--Spirit Lake Tribe, Standing Rock Indian Reservation, Sisseton Wahpeton Oyate, Fort Berthold Indian Reservation, Turtle Mountain Indian Reservation, and The Mandan, Hidatsa, and Arikara Nation.
+There are six Indian reservations in North Dakota--Spirit Lake Tribe, Standing Rock Sioux Reservation, Sisseton Wahpeton Oyate, Fort Berthold Indian Reservation, Turtle Mountain Indian Reservation, and The Mandan, Hidatsa, and Arikara Nation.